 The other important parameter in-camera is the shutter speed and it is the time the camera needs to capture an image, more simple is the number of images a camera can take in a second.
 If we set the shutter speed very low and want to take an image of moving object motion blur will happen in the image and it is because the speed of the object is higher than the shutter.

 The third important parameter for the camera is ISO.
 ISO defines the sensitivity of the camera sensor to the light.
 Generally, by increasing the ISO, camera sensor will be more sensitive to the light and consequently, the resulting image would be noisier and because of that whenever you want to do image processing on an image fist we will smooth the image using box filter/box blur, Gaussian Blur, median Blur or bilateral filter to reduce the noise and then do other processing.
 For more information about noise reduction in image check Low-Level CV – Convolution, Gaussian.
 Generally, if it is dark, it is better to use higher ISO for the cost of noisy image and if the light is good low ISO will take a perfect image.

-In industrial applications most of the times we want to stream camera over ethernet and do some processing on image frames.
-There are lots of parameters which affects this streaming among which MTU (Maximum Transmission Unit) plays an important role.
-Basically MTU defines the largest PDU (Protocol Data Unit) for network and transport layer in OSI network model.
+In industrial applications most of the time we want to stream camera over ethernet and do some processing on image frames.
+There are lots of parameters that affects this streaming among which MTU (Maximum Transmission Unit) plays an important role.
+Basically MTU defines the largest PDU (Protocol Data Unit) for network and transport layer in the OSI network model.
 To achieve “real-time” streaming, MTU in the camera, as well as the operating system, should be set to high values, if not the result would be an error in packet.
 If we do not increase the MTU size, then we should increase the delay between packets and the result would be losing frames, i.e. there would lag between frames.